bernabaris/SentimentAnalysis/README.md

    - The models' accuracy scores are displayed, with SVM achieving the highest accuracy.

 ## Contributors
-This project was developed in collaboration with my classmates Şevval. 🌼
+This project was developed in collaboration with my classmate Şevval. 🌼